Evana/Contacts/README.md

 This project is still in development, any suggestion would really appriciated.

 # TODO:
-- Need to add UT for ViewModel
+- Need to remove constraints warning
-- Improve code with dependency injection for mocking

 # Ouput Screen
 <br />